WanqingTu/QUICTCPinUnsafeNetworks/README.md

 that these insights will be informative in protocol selection for future networks and applications, as well as shedding light on the further development of the two protocol stacks.

+Publication:
+[1] A. Simpson, M. Alshaali, W. Tu, and R. Asghar.
+QUIC and TCP in Unsafe Networks: Comparative Analysis.
+IET Smart Cities, 2024.
-The paper received a top-cited artical certificate among the publications in 2024 from IET Smart Cities!
+This paper received a top-cited artical certificate among the publications in 2024 from IET Smart Cities!